Alek Thomas Player Props: Diamondbacks vs. Cardinals

-Alek Thomas -- with a slugging percentage of .514 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals, with Steven Matz on the mound, on July 25 at 9:40 PM ET.
+Alek Thomas -- 0-for-3 in his last game -- will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals, with Jack Flaherty on the hill, on July 26 at 3:40 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with an RBI) against the Cardinals.
+In his previous game he had a hitless performance (0-for-3) against the Cardinals.

 Alek Thomas Game Info & Props vs. the Cardinals